-Salmonella research improves understanding of immune defenceNovember 29th, 2012 in Immunology
+Salmonella research improves understanding of immune defenceNovember 29, 2012 in Medicine & Health / Immunology

 Australian researchers have discovered that vitamin B metabolites produced by Salmonella bacteria can activate the immune system, a finding that could lead to new treatments for gut and lung diseases.